 Lydia Dolch, Founder and Empowerment Coach

-Lydia is an empowerment coach and certified educator for neurotypical, disabled and neurodivergent students of any age, label or location.
+Lydia is an empowerment coach and certified educator for neurotypical, disabled, and neurodivergent students of any age, learning style, or location.
 She founded Open the Lid in 2019 as an accessible community for personal and social empowerment in a supportive community.

 Qualifications and Experience